 On one hand, when we’re asleep our bodies repair muscle tissue, top up stamina levels and help us regain general alertness.
 Moreover, the changes in the heart rate throughout the different stages of sleep promote a healthier cardiovascular system, and the immune system is strengthened to fight off possible infections.
 On the other hand, quality sleep contributes to improved performance by consolidating memories and improving decision-making – something particularly essential for athletes who play in teams and need to remember tactics and techniques constantly.

 Also, let’s not forget the link between sleep and mental health.
 Healthy sleep can help overcome unexpected results and frustration, and decrease the risk of developing mental disorders such as depression or burnout.

 What’s the best sleep schedule for athletes?
 Do athletes’ sleep schedules differ from sport to sport?

 Triathletes are considered to be one of the toughest groups of sportsmen and women on the planet.
 They push their bodies to the limit over extended periods of time, setting new benchmarks for physical endurance as they do so.
 So how do they ensure they are well-rested for both training and competition?

 A study of triathletes revealed some defined patterns.
 For example, many professional triathletes try to get the same amount of sleep every night, whether they are resting, training or even competing the day after.
-They also tend to follow a routine with a set bedtime every night rather than a ‘I’ll go to bed when I’m tired’ approach.
-Within this group there was also a significant minority who strongly believed in the benefits of power napping particularly during intensive training or competition weeks.
+They also tend to follow a routine with a set bedtime every night rather than an ‘I’ll go to bed when I’m tired’ sleep schedule approach.
+Within this group, there was also a significant minority who strongly believed in the benefits of power napping, particularly during intensive training or competition weeks.

-How does sleep improve athletic performance?
+How does sleep affect athletic performance?